So you have decided to sell ads directly to sponsors on your website or blog.

-One thing I have learned running EJ in particular, is the importance of testing price to find a balance that works.
+One thing I have learned running my own blog in particular, is the importance of testing price to find a balance that works.

 I do this by looking at how many ads I have sold and then adjusting accordingly.
 If I haven’t sold many in a month or two, I will lower the price.
 If the ads sell out quickly, I increase the price.
-Bear in mind I do this sort of testing because I have enough of a consistent audience coming to EJ, some of whom want to sponsor my site, that I can test.
+Bear in mind I do this sort of testing because this blog has enough of a consistent audience, some of whom want to sponsor my site, that I can test.
 If you don’t have interested parties coming in regularly, you will have to go out there and find sponsors (more on this in a future article).

 For example, when I first started offering the very popular 125×125 box banner ads in my right sidebar, I started at a $200 pricing point.
 At the time I was pretty much applying my formula, as EJ had about 2,000 visitors a day according to Google Analytics.